 Books, audio books, CDs and circulating magazines may be renewed two times.

 Titles on hold may not be renewed.

 Library materials may be renewed by telephone or by email.

 Patrons may have up to 15 items on hold at any one time.
 When an item on hold is returned to the Library, the staff will attempt to contact the next patron in the hold queue by telephone or email for three (3) days.
 If efforts to notify the patron are unsuccessful in that period of time, the staff will proceed to notify the next person in the queue.
 Once a patron has been notified, the item must be picked up within three (3) days of the date notice was given.
 If an item is not picked up within three (3) days, the next person on the queue will be notified or the item reshelved if there are no requests.

 Fines: Fines on books, audiobooks, CDs, and circulating periodicals returned late are $.05 per item per day up to a maximum of $1.00 per item.
 Fines on DVDs returned late are $.50 per item per day, up to a maximum of $5.00 per item and video games $1.00 per item per day, up to a maxium of $10.00 per item.

-Senior citizens (individuals age 62 and older) will not be charged fines.
+Senior citizens residing in Vienna (individuals age 62 and older) will not be charged fines.
 Borrowers who accumulate fines of $5.00 or more will be blocked from borrowing additional materials or using library computers until fines are paid.

 Damaged materials: Charges for damage will vary with the extent of the damage and could range from $1.00 to replacement cost.
 Charges will be assessed at the discretion of the Library Director.